rmathguy/Course-Scraping-UNC/README.md

 # Course-Scraping-UNC
-Python Scripts to get course information and instructor emails for the WC/LC
+Python Scripts to get course information and instructor emails for the WC/LC, No warranty of any kind is provided for this code.